 Opening the energy meridians of your trunk is especially therapeutic, as it is the core of your being.
 The heart, lungs, throat and head are stimulated with extra blood flowing freely to them while you are in this inverted body position.
 All of this nourishment makes for better and deeper breathing and therefore more life-force energy!

-The 3rd, 4th, 5th and 6th Chakras, your higher vibration chakras are stimulated, creating opening and more balanced energy flow.
+Your higher vibration chakras are stimulated in this pose, creating opening and more balanced energy flow.
 After doing this pose, you may feel light-headed from the additional blood supply to your head.
 I know of no other pose that balances your chakras quite like the "Queen Pose!"

 When you hold this pose, try to release your effort as much as possible, and allow your legs to fall as much as they are able.
 Breathe deeply.
 Let your muscles go.
 Focus on emptying your mind and flow into the sensation of the release.
 Breathe more deeply.